umich-brcf-bioinf/workshop-intro-r-rstudio/source/workshop_setup/setup_instructions_advanced.md

 1.1.
 RStudio depends on the R programming environment, so we have to
     install that first.
 In a web browser, open:
     <https://cran.rstudio.com/bin/windows/base/>
-    and click "Download R 4.3.2 for Windows" (the version may be slightly different).
+    and click "Download R for Windows" (the link may include a specific version).
 Open the downloaded executable to launch the R installer.

 1.2.
 The installer will walk through several options; accept all the